US Expects Serbia-Kosovo Talks to Restart After October 6 Kosovo Election

 VOA: North Macedonia.
 What are the concrete steps the United States can help North Macedonia to integrate into the Western community?

 Palmer: Sure.
-We're very hopeful that North Macedonia will get the opening of the accession negotiations following the European Council meeting on Oct.
-16.
+We're very hopeful that that North Macedonia will get the opening of the accession negotiations following the European Council meeting on October 16th.

 We believe that the government in North Macedonia has cleared that bar many times over.
 And in fact the European Commission has recommended the opening of the accession negotiations with Skopje for the last nine or 10 years in a row.
 So we've made that position clear to our European partners.
 We think that would be tremendously helpful.